lammps/lammps/doc/src/pg_developer.rst

 String to number conversions with validity check
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are functions equivalent to those in the ``Force`` class that were implemented with the aim to replace and supersede those.
-Unlike the versions in ``Force``, these can be used in cases where only a single MPI rank is trying to convert strings to numbers, as you can select through an argument, whether ``Error->all()`` or ``Error->one()`` should be called on improper strings.

-These functions are preferred over C library calls like ``atoi()`` or ``atof()`` since they check if the **entire** provided string is a valid (floating-point or integer) number, and will error out instead of silently return the result of a partial conversion or zero in cases where the string is not a valid number.
+These functions should be used to convert strings to numbers.
+They are are strongly preferred over C library calls like ``atoi()`` or ``atof()`` since they check if the **entire** provided string is a valid (floating-point or integer) number, and will error out instead of silently returning the result of a partial conversion or zero in cases where the string is not a valid number.
 This behavior allows to more easily detect typos or issues when processing input files.

+The *do_abort* flag should be set to ``true`` in case  this function is called only on a single MPI rank, as that will then trigger the a call to ``Error::one()`` for errors instead of ``Error::all()`` and avoids a "hanging" calculation when run in parallel.

+Please also see :cpp:func:`is_integer` and :cpp:func:`is_double` for testing strings for compliance without conversion.

 .. doxygenfunction:: numeric
    :project: progguide